github/codeql/cpp/ql/src/change-notes/2021-12-14-overruning-write-split.md

 lgtm,codescanning
-* A new `cpp/very-likely-overruning-write` query has been added for C/C++, which reports results formerly flagged by `cpp/overruning-write` where a non-trivial range analysis shows a higher likelyhood of an actual problem.
-As a consequence, the new query is tagged with high precision.
+* A new `cpp/very-likely-overruning-write` query has been added to the default query suite for C/C++.
+The query reports some results that were formerly flagged by `cpp/overruning-write`.